Amaliegade 15–17: 1787 census

 At the time of the 1787 census, No. 61 Z was home to three households.
 Christian Lytken, a Royal Danish Navy captain, resided in one of the apartments with his wife Charlotte Birgitte Clausen, their eight children (aged two to 12), a male servant, a maid, a female cook, a nanny and a lodger (a sailor).
-Christian Brandt, a kancelliråd, resided in the other apartment with his wife Charlotte Schiel, three maids, a female cook, rqi nake servants, a clerk, a coachman, a stableman and a caretaker.
+Christian Brandt, a kancelliråd, resided in the other apartment with his wife Charlotte Schiel, three maids, a female cook, two male servants, a clerk, a coachman, a stableman and a caretaker.
 Søren Christensen, an innkeeper, resided in the building with his wife Christiane Sørens Datter, their two children aged one and three) and a female cook.

 At the time of the 1787 census, No. 61 Æ was home to two households.
 Adam Ferdinand Molke, a counter admiral. resided in one of the apartments with his wife Catharina Sophia Wilhelmina Wedell, a housekeeper, a maid, a female cook, a male servant and a stableman.
-August Tideman, a corcierge, resided in the building with his wife Anne Peders Datter and a female cook.
+August Tideman, a concierge, resided in the building with his wife Anne Peders Datter and a female cook.